rkranjeet/Mapbox-3D-Render/README.md

 - Capture the visible region as an image and apply it as a texture to a 3D cuboid
 - Customizable size and position of the cuboid

+## Demo

+You can access the live version: https://mapbox-3d-render.netlify.app/

 ## How to Use

 1. Click on the map to choose a location.